 Visit our How it Works Page to learn more about how the personal injury process works.

-There are several reasons that insurance companies ask for your social security number in a personal injury case and want to have it on file, especially if you are opening a bodily injury claim related to a personal injury accident.
-Regardless of whether or not the injury is from a pedestrian, bicycle, motorcycle or auto accident case, they want this data on file so that the entire insurance industry has access to the details of your injuries for years to come.
+An insurance company wants to keep your social security number on file, especially if you are opening a bodily injury claim related to a personal injury accident.
+Regardless of whether it’s a pedestrian, bicycle, motorcycle, delivery driver, Uber, commercial vehicle, or regular auto accident case, they want this data on file so that the entire insurance industry has access to the details of your injuries for years to come.

 Using just your social security number alone, an insurance adjuster can dig up a ton of personal information about your life and your past – all without your authorization or consent.
 Now they can look into your medical history, financial status, criminal record, and much more.

 If you’re faced with another personal injury case in the future, they’ll have all this information right at their fingertips.
 Before you or your attorney would be able to submit a bit of information, the insurance company can say, “We already know things about you.”